 In the previous demo, Lucas was a very middle of the road character: he had decently powered attacks that were fairly fast, and both his ground game and aerial game were adequate, if not spectacular.
 Unfortunately, a lack of notable strengths relegated him to the realm of average.
 To rectify this, he has since received a top to bottom revamp, strongly refocusing him towards concentrated pressure via Double Jump Canceling, fast combos, and flashy finishers.
 In return he's lost some of his strong recovery - Zap Jumping is a thing of the past.
-Not that he's helpless when returning thanks to his excellent tether (which now has an initial attack when grabbing the ledge and, like other tethers, can't be edge-hogged) and his PK Thunder.
+Not that he's helpless when returning thanks to his tether and his PK Thunder.

 Lucas' neutral special is no longer PK Freeze.
 This new special move plays much more to Lucas' strengths by making his already effective smash attacks even deadlier.
 When the B button is pressed, Offense Up begins to charge not unlike Samus' Charge Shot or Donkey Kong's Giant Punch.
 After a few moments, Lucas's hands glow with power and the next smash attack that he performs deals greater damage, shield damage, and knockback.
-While the charge can be canceled and held at any time during the charge, there is no benefit to holding a partial charge; Lucas' smashes will remain at their normal power until the full charge is complete.
+Similar to other charging Neutral Special moves, Offense Up can be cancelled in the middle to retain the current level of charge, though Lucas' smashes will remain at their normal power until the full charge is complete.
 If you are accurate with this power, it'll serve you well - Connecting a hit with Offense Up will not expend the charge!
 Punishing predictable opponents has never been so satisfying!

 For fans of PK Freeze, the PK Freeze graphic has been moved to Lucas' side special, replacing PK Fire.
 It still functions similarly to Brawl's PK Fire but has a cool new look.